The story so far . . . .

 Other big names for Dagenham include Bobby Ward - another multi-titlist (Junior) and the last British boxer to hand defeat to Amir Khan as an amateur, and the Likes of James Cole (2 Titles), and not forgetting the 'old boy' - Alan Southwick (Senior ABA Semi Finalist) - beaten only by Reptons Olympian Courtney Fry.
 More recently young Michael McCarthy - an ex Newham boxer, trained by father Gary McCarty at Dagenham, won Junior ABA, NACYP and 4 Nations Titles winning 20 fights in a row.
 He's gone on to enjoy Senior success at Repton where he recently reached the ABA semis.
 Other fairly recent National Champions include Ronnie Legg, Billy Newman.
 Denzil Bell reached the Schoolboy finals (at Goresbrook, Dagenham), and Conquest reached the same stage of the Senior ABA’s as Alan Southwick (Semi Finals).
 Tony is currently an undefeated Professional, and will soon be bidding for the Souther Area Cruiser weight Title.
-Most recently, Kerim Agius was crowned Junior ABA Champion 2013/2014 - whilst his kid brother Tariq Agius was crowned National Schools ABA Champion for 2015.
+In more recent years, Kerim Agius was crowned Junior ABA Champion 2013/2014 - whilst his kid brother Tariq Agius was crowned National Schools ABA Champion for 2015.
 We expect both these brothers to grab far more Honours in the coming years.
 George Landers, Conor McNicholas (Club Captain) and Louie Taylor have all reached the latter stages of the Schools ABA's, NABC's and the Junior ABA's - but all have just missed out on a Final place.

 Champions of 'Yesteryear' . . .

-Other notable names the club will never forget are Johnny Durrell Jnr (Now back Coaching at Dagenham), former Junior and Schoolboy Champion trained by his father of the same name, Micky Foster - Schoolboy Champion 1977 (and 1978 with Barking) and England Rep. Graham Poulley - Schoolboy Champion 1971 & 1973 and England Rep. Jamie Godfrey - SchoolBoy Champion 1975, 1976 & 1977.
+Other notable names the club will never forget are Johnny Durrell Jnr, former Junior and Schoolboy Champion trained by his father of the same name, Micky Foster - Schoolboy Champion 1977 (and 1978 with Barking) and England Rep. Graham Poulley - Schoolboy Champion 1971 & 1973 and England Rep. Jamie Godfrey - SchoolBoy Champion 1975, 1976 & 1977.
 Danny Thompson - Schoolboy Champion 1975 (and Dagenham Coach 2002-2006).
 Ross Brain - Schoolboy Champion 1977 (and 1978 with Barking).
 Craig Cartlege & Orrie Jones - Schoolboy Champions 1979.
-Wayne George - SchoolBoy Champion 1983 (Brother Dean now one of our current crop of coaches).
+Wayne George - SchoolBoy Champion 1983 (Brother Dean now one of our former crop of coaches).
 Robert Boorman - SchoolBoy Champion 1989.

-On the Coaching side of things the O'Sullivan brothers (Dan, Sean and Brendon) have been the backbone for 16 years or so.
+On the Coaching side of things the O'Sullivan brothers (Dan, Sean and Brendon) have been the backbone for nearly 20 years.
 Danny took over as Chairman in 1994 on the departure of top coach Mark Massow who joined the Para's after holding the club together for a few years.
 Danny, Sean & Brendon rarely work together but laid the foundations and structure of a well disciplined gym.
 Brendon worked in Nursery group (known to most as the 'Winkles') with old club stalwart Keith Mills.
 Old Timer and Ex-Boxers Association member Billy 'The Ice Man' Graydon lends a hand once a week and has also become an integral part of the club set up (aswell as our very own club mascot!).
 Sean had charge of the formidable 'Junior' squad from around 1995 until very recently where he enjoyed unequalled success.
 With a young family, Sean took a deserved break from the game - but is now back to create more Champions, back working in the ‘Junior’ section of the club.
 Interestingly, Sean handled no fewer than 15 National Finalist's in those years and with averages of more than 1 Champion per season (Kevin Mitchell was the best he ever worked with!).
 The reigns for the 'junior' squad were then held for a few years by another ex Dagenham Boxer - Nicky Nunn, who started churning out Champions - Ronnie Legg - Golden Belt 2006 & Billy Newman - Golden Belt 2007.
 Dean George and Mick Hall worked with Nicky in continuing the conveyer belt that is Dagenham Boxing Club.
 Then the reigns were taken by ex Gator boxer - Ian Chegwidden for a couple of years, where a very decent ‘Junior’ squad was developed.
 More recently, Sean has teamed up with ex Daggers triple champion James Cole, and ex Beacon ABC Champion - Spencer Landers and the Juniors are now producing regular National level boxers.
 'Coley' has very quickly established himself as an incredibly talented young Coach since retiring from his own decorated ring career.
 James shared the ring with no fewer than 4 Olympians, winning 3 National titles along the way.
 Spencer has also been a huge boost to the clubs coaching team.
 Both recently qualified as Level 2 Full National Coaches.

 'Behind the Scenes' - the most important part of the clubs existence is Dee O'Sullivan.
-She has handled the club book keeping for over 14 years (assisted by joint Treasurer - KP Mills).
+She has handled the club book keeping for over 18 years (assisted by joint Treasurer - KP Mills).
 She makes sure that there's a healthy balance and also keeps on top of the 'Subs' and any other financial matters.
 Most will know Jim O'Sullivan - notorious with referees in the South Each/London area.
 Jim was the long time matchmaker for the club in what I’d call the heydays.
-Although no longer an actively involved on the boxing circuit, Jim virtually built the current gym in the Heathway, Dagenham himself when we moved from the Old Boat House in 1995.
+Jim, who now helps out in the 'Senior' section, virtually built the current gym in the Heathway, Dagenham himself when we moved from the Old Boat House in 1995.
 Keith Mills, another Daggers stalwart who has Coached in the Winkles since the very early days, and held the Chairmans position for 2 years. is also the clubs only qualified Referee/Judge.
 He also holds the position as Divisional Assistant Secretary, and appoints all officials for the Divisions many shows.
 Our new gym (not so new now) is a superb & massive facility, and since a recent Sport England funded refurbishment boasts a brand new sport floor, with 2 full size boxing rings, 18 hanging bags, 2 speed balls, 2 floor-to-ceiling balls and free weights.
 The club has so much potential and we hope that our new Chairman is the man to keep the momentum going (Paul Barrie).
 Paul has been instrumental in sourcing funding for our ever-growing team of boxers, whilst helping to carve out that Senior ABA Champion.